deathtothecorporation/plunder-docs/overview/overview.md

 Take a look at the `(id a)=a` line.
 It's a function named `id` that takes a single value `a` and simply returns it.\
 Now look at `_Not` above.
 It appears to be a function that takes an argument `a`, and `_If` `a` is true, it returns `0` (or false), otherwise it returns `1` (or true).
 Not so bad.

-Other bits are a little less clear to us right now, but the point remains: A programmer familiar with this system could verify the "compiler binaries" without trusting.
+Other bits are a little less clear to us right now, but the point remains: A programmer familiar with this system could verify the "compiler binaries" without trusting anyone.
 There is nowhere for malicious code to hide.

 ---